Cinema of the Philippines: The martial law era

 What made this proclamation different from those appointed by the board was that the government now had jurisdiction over bodies that were at fault.
 It was proclaimed in coordination with the Department of National Defense.
 In fear of legal action and prosecution, the board tightened their rules, banning 148 imported movies and 50 local movies which displayed negative acts.
 Films were expected to uphold objectives of the New Society through upholding moral values and ensuring that the ideologies shown did not subvert the peace of the nation and the mind.

 Aside from the Letter of Instructions, the board had assumed three more rights apart from the right to cut scenes from movies: the right to (1) encourage, (2) warn, and (3) be consulted.
 Taking from the British Board of Film Censors, the board started requiring submission of the full script of a movie before it was slated to begin production.
 This allows the board to warn the producers of possible issues within the script.
 Due to this, there have been fewer portions cut out of local movies, with 163 of 173 films being approved for general audiences from September 21, 1972, to September 21, 1973.
 This also resulted in longer, more sophisticated films that wasted less shooting time and production cost.
 The divide between the government and filmmakers (and in result, the viewing public) became smaller as national responsibility was imbibed in the art of filmmaking in itself.

 Filmmakers and other artists protested censorship and the suppression of civil rights.
 For example, Lino Brocka and other artists organized protests against "arbitrary, senseless censorship" in 1983.
 They organized the Free the Artist movement, which led to the founding of the Concerned Artists of the Philippines.
+By 1985, Imee Marcos' Experimental Cinema of the Philippines re-released City After Dark in its original title, Manila by Night, at the Manila Film Center.

 Movie and Television Review and Classification Board

-On October 5, 1985, Executive Order No. 876-A was created to reformat the Board of Review for Motion Pictures, leading to the creation of the Movie and Television Review and Classification Board.
+On October 5, 1985, Executive Order No. 876-A was created to reformat the Board of Review for Motion Pictures, leading to the creation of the Movie and Television Review and Classification Board (MTRCB).
 The board was created only for the purpose of classifying cinematic films and television shows.
 The board holds 30 members at any given time, with the first chairman after the Executive Order being Manuel "Manoling" Morato, who took office in 1986.

 The board classifies movies into 6 categories, listed below: